-To help you get a general idea of what to expect and how to prepare for your trip, we put together a guide of frequently asked questions that will help you navigate the country better.
+With travel to the small island nation on the rise, Iceland has become uniquely cosmopolitan, bustling with new hotels, restaurants, and exciting things to do.
+To help you get a general idea of what to expect and how to prepare for your trip, we put together a guide of frequently asked questions that will help you navigate the country better, from must-try foods to the perfect time to see the northern lights.

 How do I get to Iceland?

-Icelandair offers the most direct flights from the United States and allows you to check-in up to one bag for free.
+Icelandair offers the most direct flights from the United States and allows you to check in up to one bag for free.

 Credit cards are widely accepted in Iceland.
-Visa and MasterCard are your best bet, since all Icelandic banks service them.
+Visa and Mastercard are your best bet since all Icelandic banks service them.

-While service charges are usually included in your bill in Iceland, you could still tip waiter or guide—10% is usually enough.
+While service charges are usually included in your bill in Iceland, you could still tip server or guide—10% is usually enough.
 The truth is that Icelanders receive good wages, and tipping has never been a big part of their culture.

-Iceland uses Northern European standards (220 volts), and Europlug sockets with two round prongs.
+Iceland uses Northern European standards (220 volts) and Europlug sockets with two round prongs.
 Your adapter should be type "F" or type "C"—both are usually labeled as Northern European.
 Before you pack your bags, be sure to check the voltage labels on your appliances to determine whether you'll need a converter as well.

 Note that most hotels in Iceland have hairdryers in the rooms, so you can leave yours at home.
-And if you forget to pack your converter or adapter, they're available for purchase at Keflavik Airport and many hotels.
+And if you forget to pack your converter or adapter, they're available for purchase at Keflavík Airport and many hotels.

 Is Iceland a safe place to travel?